dex/dex.github.io/_posts/2014-05-01-first-post.markdown

 tags: blog
 ---

-This is my first post of Jeyll.
+This is my first post of Jekyll.
 This tool is awesome!